Dorset Business Angels brings some of the best Angel Investment Opportunities, both locally and nationally, to your door.

 At Dorset Business Angels we hold four Investors' Dinner Company Presentation Events each year identified through our extensive deal flow sources, plus opportunities via our website and other sector specific events.

-See News sidebar for this year's upcoming dinner events.
+See News sidebar for this year's upcoming pitch presentation events.

-These events also offer extensive opportunities for networking with DBAngels investors and our network, before and after the pitch session, in prime locations, with wine and canapés.
+These events also offer extensive opportunities for networking with Dorset Business Angels, Investors and our extended network before and after the pitch session.
+The events are held in Bournemouth with refreshments and the opportunity to join us for a 2 course dinner with wine and coffee.

-Dorset Business Angels has already held its first dinner with MP's, council leaders and key local leaders.
-This will continue in order to share our work with the local business network.
+DBA will continue to meet with MPs, council and key local leaders to share our work with the local business network.

 Benefits of Angel Investment